poezio/poezio/doc/source/misc/personal_events.rst

 On the above figure, A stands for Activity, M for Mood, and G for Gaming.

-The details are shown with notifications if configured, and in the detailed contact information window, on the bottom left in the roster tab.
+The details are shown with notifications if configured, and in the detailed contact information window, on the bottom left in the contact list tab.

 .. figure:: ../images/pep_infos.png
     :alt: Personal Events details